 Recently, Dr. Curley has guest conducted the Catskill, Utica, and Schenectady Symphony Orchestras.
 Other guest conducting engagements include numerous All-County Music Festivals (Orchestra and Band), and music directing operas and musicals in upstate New York.
 He also directed the Hartwick College Summer Music Festival from 2010-12.

 Dr. Curley currently serves as the Director of Instrumental Music at Hartwick College, conducting wind ensemble, brass ensemble and Rock Orchestra; he also maintains private studios in French horn and Conducting.

+His research has recently focused on studying the etiology of neurological disorders, particularly behavioral diseases such as autism, bipolar disorder, schizophrenia, anxiety and depression.
 Of particular interest is the relationship between nutritional and metabolic deficiencies and these diseases.
 To do this, he focuses on identifying abnormal levels of protein biomarkers such as certain growth factors and neurotransmitters important to normal nervous system function.

 He is editor-in-chief of the online journal Autism Insights.